- Press Release

 IA.
 Analysis of Solar Active Regions and Activity from 14/2100Z to 15/2100Z: Solar activity has been at very low levels for the past 24 hours.
+The largest solar event of the period was a C2 event observed at 15/0647Z from Region 2770 (N26W85).
 There are currently 0 numbered sunspot regions on the disk.

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (16 Aug, 17 Aug, 18 Aug).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (16 Aug) and quiet levels on days two and three (17 Aug, 18 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (16 Aug, 17 Aug, 18 Aug).

 III.
 Event probabilities 16 Aug-18 Aug